qvm1Wak/beans/README.md

 At this point, lights should flash red, green, and blue in rapid succession and values should display on the terminal.

-'''-c''' - calibration mode -- Calibrate the device for given lighting conditions by placing objects and reading the RGB values detected.
+**-c** - calibration mode -- Calibrate the device for given lighting conditions by placing objects and reading the RGB values detected.
 Those values can then be entered into the ```app.js``` script.
 The calibration output shows three columns: RGB values detected, rgb 10% and 90% quantiles detected in the last 10 readings, and size of each of the ranges.
 This mode does not play songs or detect streaks of colors.
-'''-d''' - debug mode -- Shows RGB information in the console during normal operation.
+**-d** - debug mode -- Shows RGB information in the console during normal operation.
 The uncovered state shows as '.'.
-'''-s''' - shortclip mode -- Don't play the whole song, just a 2 second clip.
+**-s** - shortclip mode -- Don't play the whole song, just a 2 second clip.
 Useful if the songs become annoying.

 This was tested on the latest Raspbian on Raspberry Pi 2.
 Raspberry Pi 2 did not work out of the box with node.js's pi-gpio library, so a patched one was required (the pi-gpio.js file).
 The project also used a patched version of quick2wire-gpio-admin (not included, compiled from source).